-Do you know what the single greatest thing an Entrepreneur can do for his business is?
+Do you know what the single greatest thing an Entrepreneur can do for improving their business?

 No, it's not networking.